Writing · Tag

 A 1,764-app audit found 7% had open Supabase databases and 15% of Bolt apps had hardcoded secrets.
 The fix takes ten minutes.

-No metering, no per-team caps, no usage dashboards.
-Uber spent its full 2026 AI budget on Claude Code in 4 months.
-The 5-step pattern behind every runaway AI bill — and the instrumentation that stops it.
+No metering, no per-team caps, no dashboards.
+Uber spent its entire 2026 AI budget on Claude Code in just 4 months.
+The 5-step pattern behind every runaway AI bill — and the fix that stops it.

 I need my agent to do X. Skill or MCP?
 A short decision rule with worked examples for small-business agent builders.